PROFILE

 Ouagadougou which through sustained efforts have

 achieved and consolidated these gains.
-Burkina
+In 2005,

-Faso and the Millennium Challenge Corporation
+Burkina Faso and the Millennium Challenge

-recently signed a $12 million Threshold Country
+Corporation (MCC) signed a $12 million Threshold

-Program to build schools and increase girls'
+Country Program to build schools and increase

-enrolment rates.
+girls' enrolment rates.
 In November 2005, the

 Millennium Challenge Corporation selected